 - 2. Add the potatoes to the cream mixture and bring the liquid to a simmer over medium-high heat.
 Reduce the heat to low, cover, and cook, stirring often, until the potatoes are tender, 10 to 15 minutes.
 Remove the pot from the heat and discard the bay leaves and thyme.
 Using a potato masher, mash the potatoes and the cream mixture until smooth.

-- 3. Gently fold 3 tablespoons chives and the reserved cod into the potatoes, trying to keep the flakes of cod intact.
+- 3. Gently fold 3 tablespoons parsley and the reserved cod into the potatoes, trying to keep the flakes of cod intact.
 Adjust the seasonings with salt and pepper to taste.
-Transfer the mixture to a serving bowl and sprinkle with the remaining 1 tablespoon chives.
+Transfer the mixture to a serving bowl and sprinkle with the remaining 1 tablespoon of parsley.
 Serve immediately with the garlic toasts.

 - Make the garlic toasts